 The talents I feel that I bring to governance are: time, enthusiasm, commitment, logical thinking, common sense, financial skills and sound ICT skills.

-Rocky Datoo - Parent Governor from October 2018
+Rocky Datoo - Parent Trustee from October 2018

 My HR career began as a training officer for East Sussex Education Authority.
 I continued to work, across both public and private organisations, as an organisational and professional development specialist for the next 15 years.
 Now self-employed, I split my time between training facilitation, coaching, The Juno Project (a charity dedicated to empowering vulnerable teenage girls at risk of exclusion) and my own business: RAW (resilience and wellbeing).
 I am also a qualified mental health first aider.